-The Global Development Institute Lecture Series brings together scholars involved in cutting edge research on international development.
-It aims to facilitate dialogue and discussion, providing a space for leading development thinkers to share their latest research ideas.
+The Global Development Lecture Series brings experts involved in global development to The University of Manchester.
+It aims to facilitate dialogue and discussion, providing a space for leading development thinkers to share their latest research and ideas.

 All lectures 5.00-6.30pm (unless otherwise stated)